bboygg/CS50x2021/README.md

 # CS50x2021
-This is repository to post my solution to cs50x2021
+I made this repository to post my solutions to Harvard University's [**CS50x2021**](https://cs50.harvard.edu/x/2021/)

+### Table of contents

+### DISCLAIMER

+Please don't just copy the code mindlessly without trying to solve the problems yourself, it's totally pointless if you actually wanna learn how to write software and a blatant violation of the [**Academic Honesty**](https://cs50.harvard.edu/x/2021/honesty/)of the course.